Shawn Siwek, Senior Manager

 A foreign bank account includes the typical accounts that may be held by an international assignee: a savings or checking account maintained with a branch of a financial institution (such as a bank) that is physically located outside the US.

-However, the definition is broader than this, and includes securities or brokerage accounts, whole life insurance, foreign retirement accounts (not held with a government), and annuities with a cash value maintained outside the US.
+However, the definition is broader than this, and includes securities or brokerage accounts, whole life insurance accounts, foreign retirement accounts (not held with a government), and annuities with a cash value maintained outside the US.
 Recent guidance suggests that Bitcoin or other virtual currency accounts should be reported on the FBAR if the account is held in a foreign exchange.

 What information must be reported?